 However, situations like the Covid-19 pandemic provides children with an opportunity to learn about life.
 Here are five important life skills that your child can learn during this lockdown with your help.

-In life, there are several factors beyond our control which bring us face to face with a great deal of uncertainty — as the Covid-19 pandemic and the resultant lockdown.
-We have no idea how long it will take for a sure-fire medical breakthrough to emerge in the form of a vaccine or successful treatment plan.
-Meanwhile, there is the fear of falling sick.
+In life, there will be several situations beyond our control, which bring us face to face with a great deal of uncertainty.
+Take, for example, the COVID-19 pandemic.
+We have no idea how long it will take for a surefire medical breakthrough to emerge in the form of a vaccine or successful treatment plan.
+Meanwhile, there's the fear of falling sick.